ex033067/vim-simple-colorscheme/README.md

     Plugin 'viniciusban/vim-distractionfree-colorschemes'
-    set termguicolors  | " not required, but way better colorscheme whiteonblack | " or yellowonblack, or blackonwhite
+    set termguicolors  | " not required, but way better colorscheme whiteonblack | " or yellowonblack

 ## License